Barksdale’s own wins 2020 Notary of the Year

 |0

-This work, Barksdale’s own wins 2020 Notary of the Year, by SrA Tessa Corrick, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Barksdale’s own wins 2020 Notary of the Year, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT